 Arriving at Lal Tibba, one doesn’t see the snow peaks till the path crests the lookout ridge … suddenly … took my breath away … whewww !
 Taking it all in … I was entranced.
 I was home.
 The snow peaks, about 70 km. straight ahead at their nearest, arched across my view from the north-west horizon to the east horizon, I reckon, some 200 km or more in either direction.
 A true wide-angle panorama.
 And hundreds of peaks including Nanda Devi (150 km. distant) and other famous peaks could be discerned against the cerulean blue.
 Mount Kailash was only 300 km. away in the direction of Nanda Devi, in the ‘Trans-Himalaya’ range, hidden behind the Himalayan ranges.
 I sat, stared, meditated and contemplated for 2 hours.
 A great deal of my destiny revealed itself to me that day.
-I certainly knew I wanted to do vast amounts of world travel and exploring, especially the Indian Subcontinent, especially in these mountains and Tibet.
+I certainly knew I wanted to do vast amounts of world travel and exploring, especially in the Indian Subcontinent and these mountains and Tibet.

 Lyn (bio pending) and I met 27 years back when we created our ‘Kali’s Kollection – Premium Organic Tea’ and ‘Spices of Life – Premium Organic Spices’ product lines, featuring our Saffron and Vanilla and some mighty fine Himalayan Teas, and Herbs from just about everywhere.
 To make up for us retiring most of our Tea and Spice products, we’ll be publishing all our blend recipes on this site.
 Stay tuned.
 Grow your own or otherwise get your quality ingredients, then blend, brew and enjoy!